Your Path to a Financial Fresh Start Begins Here

 If you're unsure whether bankruptcy is right for you, let's talk.
 This is a safe, judgment-free space.

-Your $200 consultation fee is non-refundable, but if—after our consultation—we both agree that filing Chapter 7 is appropriate and wish to move forward together, the fee will be credited toward your total attorney fee.
+If we both decide that filing Chapter 7 is appropriate and you choose to move forward, the consultation fee will be credited toward your total attorney fee.

-Think of it as an investment in clarity, peace of mind, and a debt-free future.
+Think of this session as an investment in clarity, confidence, and a debt-free future.

 All appointments are conducted virtually for your convenience and privacy.